HenestrosaDev/ios-interview-questions/README.md

   For example, let's say we have a `UserManager` class that is responsible for fetching and managing user data.
 Instead of having the `UserManager` class create its own dependencies, such as a network client, we pass in the dependencies as parameters when we create an instance of the `UserManager`.
 This way, we can easily swap out different network clients without having to modify the `UserManager` code.

-  Overall, dependency injection helps to make our code more flexible, modular, and easier to test.
+  Dependency injection helps to make our code more flexible, modular, and easier to test.
   </details>

 - 🟧 [How would you explain protocol-oriented programming to a new Swift developer?](https://www.hackingwithswift.com/interview-questions/how-would-you-explain-protocol-oriented-programming-to-a-new-swift-developer)